 Ocean freight shipping is known to be one of the most significant sources of carbon emissions, but the solution is simple: fuel cell technology.
 Like batteries, hydrogen fuel is produced by electrolysis, and only emits heat and water vapor.
 By replacing “bunker fuel” with hydrogen, pollution will lessen, and having zero-emissions ocean freight can be attainable.

 Hydrogen fuel cells are still being tested for inland waterways, and are quickly making progress.
 For instance, smaller ferries and riverboats have already begun to embrace this clean energy technology.
 Soon, larger container ships will be able to run on hydrogen fuel, as well.
 Norway has already enacted a policy to switch over to hydrogen fuel by 2026, and the International Maritime Organization has plans to reduce emissions by 50% by 2050.

-5. Logistics Process
+5. Build a Green Logistics Process

 You can ensure a smoother process by frequently analyzing routes made, distributions reached, and studying your inventory.
 For instance, optimizing routes for trucks can reduce greenhouse gas emissions and save on mileage.
 Moreover, having key distribution centers can cut down on extra costs as inventory becomes more consolidated.

 By staying on top of the goods that are sold and how they are delivered, you can ensure that the correct items are being sent out and in the most efficient ways.
 In turn, carbon emissions can decrease.